guypeled76/tbdesign/generic_local_cache.md

         * set(key, value) - a method that given a key and value will update the cache after storing the value in the backend storage using the CacheStoreProvider.
 While updating we should acquire a lock for the key to ensure that cached data and data in the store are in sync.
     * Cache class implementation:
         * The cache class should hold a single member such as the LRUMap which will be a map that tracks it's entries by order, frequency, expiration and provided a call to a cleanup method will evict the relevant members.
 The member type will be based on the configuration provided in the construction of the Cache class.
+        * On creation of the cache class a low priority thread will be invoked that will periodically call the cleanup method of the Map implementing member.
+This will evict members based on the configuration provided when the Cache class was created.
+        * The class should have a close method that terminates the background thread.